Which underwater camera should you choose?

 | GPS | YES | YES | NO | NO |

-Budget waterproof cameras - for small budgets
+Budget waterproof cameras for smaller budgets

 Waterproof cameras for kids